act-rules/act-rules.github.io/_rules/button-accessible-name-97a4e1.md

 #### Failed Example 3

-Elements with an explicit semantic role of `button` require an [accessible name][], either provided through it's content, or through an `aria-label` or `aria-labelledby` attribute.
+Elements with an explicit semantic role of `button` require an [accessible name][], either provided through its content, or through an `aria-label` or `aria-labelledby` attribute.

 ```html
 <span role="button"></span>